 Imported optical, technical and medical apparatus posted the fastest-growing increase in value among the top 10 import categories, up 17.5% from 2019 to 2020.
 The other top category to expand was cereals via its 7% gain, bolstered by Philippines’ higher international sales of rice and wheat.

 Leading decliners year over year were iron and steel (down -24.7%) and aircraft and spacecraft (down -14.5%).

 Note that the results listed above are at the categorized two-digit Harmonized Tariff System (HTS) code level.
-For a more detailed view of imported goods at the four-digit HTS code level, see the section Searchable List of Philippines’ Most Valuable Import Products further down near the bottom of this article or under the adjacent product folder tabs.
+For a more detailed view of imported goods at the four-digit HTS code level, see the adjacent product folder tabs.

 Filipino importers spent the most on the following 10 subcategories of electronic equipment including consumer electronics.

 - Integrated circuits/microassemblies: US$13.1 billion (down -2.8% from 2019)